Strategies for Inclusive Faculty/Staff Recruitment & Hiring

 - Departments may consider inviting promising scholars from underrepresented groups to visit campus for informal conversations and/or research presentations.

-- A proposal for a faculty position should strive to include a statement regarding the department’s commitment to advancing diversity and specifies how the position have the potential to contribute to diversity at Santa Clara.
+- A proposal for a any position should strive to include a statement regarding the department/units commitment to advancing diversity and specifies how the position have the potential to contribute to diversity at Santa Clara.

 - proposal should document consideration of equal opportunity